CSCfi/kielipankki-nlf-harvester/ansible/README.md

 ```
 ansible-playbook harvesterPouta.yml -i inventories/dev --tags dag-update
 ```
+If the dependencies do not need to be updated, an even lighter `minimal-dag-update` tag is available.

 If you have a specific branch/tag/SHA-1 you wish to use, you can provide that: